Changing to online or phone counselling

 - security and confidentiality

-They may ask you to agree to some new clauses in your contract together to cover online working.
+They may ask you to agree to some new clauses in your contract together to cover remote working.

 You’ll need to make sure that you have a quiet and private space where you won’t be interrupted or overheard for the duration of the session.

-What to do ... if you find online or telephone counselling sessions ineffective, uncomfortable or upsetting
+What to do ... if you find online or phone counselling sessions ineffective, uncomfortable or upsetting

-When counselling is normally provided face-to-face, changing to telephone or online therapy can be quite a difficult transition for both parties, particularly if your counsellor has not been trained in working in this way.
+When counselling is normally provided face to face, changing to online or phone therapy can be quite a difficult transition for both parties, particularly if your counsellor is not experienced in working in this way.

-Ideally therapists would be trained, however in emergency circumstances like this they may try to do the best they can to continue to support their clients.
+In emergency circumstances like this, therapists will try to do the best they can to continue to support their clients.
 It will be distressing for them too, if they realise the sessions are not going well.

 We’d suggest you contact your therapist, perhaps by email if you feel uncomfortable talking to them about it.
 Try to explain your feelings about the sessions.
 Discussing the issues and how they might be solved might help improve future sessions.

-... if something happens during an online session that upsets you
+... if something happens during an online or phone session that upsets you

 If you feel uncomfortable talking to your therapist about it, try sending them an email or letter before your next session.
 This will give them time to think about what happened so they can talk it through with you.
 Even if you’re not sure what happened or what they said, it may help to have that conversation in an open way.